uktrade/lite-api/README.md

 ## Running Code Coverage

-- `pipenv run ./manage.py coverage <positional_arg_1> <positional_arg_2>`

-1. The first positional argument implies what module you want to collect coverage for:
-    - `pipenv run ./manage.py coverage cases` will collect coverage on the `cases` module from running the `cases` tests
-2. The second positional argument implies what tests to run in order to collect coverage for the given module:
-    - `pipenv run ./manage.py coverage cases all` will collect coverage on the `cases` module from running all tests
-    - `pipenv run ./manage.py coverage cases queues` will collect coverage on the `cases` module from running the `queues` tests
+- `pipenv run ./manage.py coverage <module_to_run_coverage_on> <tests_to_run>`

-3. Providing no positional arguments implies that you want to collect coverage for all modules from running all tests:
+1. Providing no positional arguments implies that you want to run all tests and collect the coverage:
     - `pipenv run ./manage.py coverage`
+2. The first positional argument implies what module you want to collect coverage for:
+    - `pipenv run ./manage.py coverage cases` will collect coverage on the `cases` module and run only the `cases` tests
+3. The second positional argument implies what tests to run in order to collect coverage for the given module:
+    - `pipenv run ./manage.py coverage cases all` will collect coverage on the `cases` module and run all tests
+    - `pipenv run ./manage.py coverage cases queues` will collect coverage on the `cases` module and only the `queues` tests

-## LITE Repositories
+## LITE Repositorieså

 **[lite-api](https://github.com/uktrade/lite-api)** - Service for handling backend calls in LITE.